NXP eIQ Neutron Kernel Selective Kernel Registration#

 The microcode consists of kernel calls executed by the Neutron Driver.
 The code for kernel call functions is

-The eiq_neutron_sdk.neutron_converter optionally generates the *_kernel_selection.c file, registering
+The eiq_neutron_sdk.neutron_converter optionally generates a *_kernel_selection.c file, registering

-*_kernel_selection.c, when used during the application linking, takes precedence over the default list of registered
+*_kernel_selection.c, when used during application linking, takes precedence over the default list of registered

 kernels in the Neutron Firmware, and allows the linker to include only the necessary Neutron kernels.

-This software is required for deployment on an edge device (e.g. i.MXRT700) and is
+The Neutron Firmware is required for deployment on an edge device (e.g. i.MX RT700) and is

 the edge device.
 For more details about this process, see